abcpaem/codewars/README.md

 - - -
 ### Mexican wave

-The goal is to turn a string into a Mexican wave, where an uppercase later would be like a person standing.
+The goal is to turn a string into a Mexican wave, where an uppercase letter would be like a person standing.

-Input will always be in lowercase and if there is any whitespace then it just needs to be passed over.
+Input will always be in lowercase and if there is any whitespace then just pass it over.

 **Language:** Java